jmyung/website/content/ko/docs/setup/release/notes.md

   Throttling request took 1.50705208s, request: GET:<URL>

   The presence of these messages, may indicate to the administrator the need to tune the cluster accordingly. ([#87740](https://github.com/kubernetes/kubernetes/pull/87740), [@jennybuckley](https://github.com/jennybuckley)) [SIG API Machinery]
-- kubeadm: reject a node joining the cluster if a node with the same name already exists ([#81056](https://github.com/kubernetes/kubernetes/pull/81056), [@neolit123](https://github.com/neolit123)) [SIG Cluster Lifecycle]
+- kubeadm: reject a node joining the cluster if a node with the same name already exists ([#81056](https://github.com/kubernetes/kubernetes/pull/81056), [@neolit123](https://github.com/neolit123)) [SIG 클러스터 라이프사이클]
 - disableAvailabilitySetNodes is added to avoid VM list for VMSS clusters.
-It should only be used when vmType is "vmss" and all the nodes (including masters) are VMSS virtual machines. ([#87685](https://github.com/kubernetes/kubernetes/pull/87685), [@feiskyer](https://github.com/feiskyer)) [SIG Cloud Provider]
+It should only be used when vmType is "vmss" and all the nodes (including masters) are VMSS virtual machines. ([#87685](https://github.com/kubernetes/kubernetes/pull/87685), [@feiskyer](https://github.com/feiskyer)) [SIG 클라우드 공급자]
 - The kubectl --dry-run flag now accepts the values 'client', 'server', and 'none', to support client-side and server-side dry-run strategies.
 The boolean and unset values for the --dry-run flag are deprecated and a value will be required in a future version. ([#87580](https://github.com/kubernetes/kubernetes/pull/87580), [@julianvmodesto](https://github.com/julianvmodesto)) [SIG CLI]
-- Add support for pre-allocated hugepages for more than one page size ([#82820](https://github.com/kubernetes/kubernetes/pull/82820), [@odinuge](https://github.com/odinuge)) [SIG Apps]
+- Add support for pre-allocated hugepages for more than one page size ([#82820](https://github.com/kubernetes/kubernetes/pull/82820), [@odinuge](https://github.com/odinuge)) [SIG 앱]
-- Update CNI version to v0.8.5 ([#78819](https://github.com/kubernetes/kubernetes/pull/78819), [@justaugustus](https://github.com/justaugustus)) [SIG API Machinery, SIG Cluster Lifecycle, SIG Network, SIG Release, and SIG Testing]
+- Update CNI version to v0.8.5 ([#78819](https://github.com/kubernetes/kubernetes/pull/78819), [@justaugustus](https://github.com/justaugustus)) [SIG API Machinery, SIG 클러스터 라이프사이클, SIG 네트워크, SIG 릴리즈, and SIG Testing]
-- Skip default spreading scoring plugin for pods that define TopologySpreadConstraints ([#87566](https://github.com/kubernetes/kubernetes/pull/87566), [@skilxn-go](https://github.com/skilxn-go)) [SIG Scheduling]
+- Skip default spreading scoring plugin for pods that define TopologySpreadConstraints ([#87566](https://github.com/kubernetes/kubernetes/pull/87566), [@skilxn-go](https://github.com/skilxn-go)) [SIG 스케줄링]
-- Added more details to taint toleration errors ([#87250](https://github.com/kubernetes/kubernetes/pull/87250), [@starizard](https://github.com/starizard)) [SIG Apps, and SIG Scheduling]
+- Added more details to taint toleration errors ([#87250](https://github.com/kubernetes/kubernetes/pull/87250), [@starizard](https://github.com/starizard)) [SIG 앱, and SIG 스케줄링]
-- Scheduler: Add DefaultBinder plugin ([#87430](https://github.com/kubernetes/kubernetes/pull/87430), [@alculquicondor](https://github.com/alculquicondor)) [SIG Scheduling, and SIG Testing]
+- Scheduler: Add DefaultBinder plugin ([#87430](https://github.com/kubernetes/kubernetes/pull/87430), [@alculquicondor](https://github.com/alculquicondor)) [SIG 스케줄링, and SIG Testing]
 - Kube-apiserver metrics will now include request counts, latencies, and response sizes for /healthz, /livez, and /readyz requests. ([#83598](https://github.com/kubernetes/kubernetes/pull/83598), [@jktomer](https://github.com/jktomer)) [SIG API Machinery]

 ### Other (Bug, Cleanup or Flake)

-- Fix the masters rolling upgrade causing thundering herd of LISTs on etcd leading to control plane unavailability. ([#86430](https://github.com/kubernetes/kubernetes/pull/86430), [@wojtek-t](https://github.com/wojtek-t)) [SIG API Machinery, SIG Node, and SIG Testing]
+- Fix the masters rolling upgrade causing thundering herd of LISTs on etcd leading to control plane unavailability. ([#86430](https://github.com/kubernetes/kubernetes/pull/86430), [@wojtek-t](https://github.com/wojtek-t)) [SIG API Machinery, SIG 노드, and SIG Testing]
 - `kubectl diff` now returns 1 only on diff finding changes, and >1 on kubectl errors.
 The "exit status code 1" message as also been muted. ([#87437](https://github.com/kubernetes/kubernetes/pull/87437), [@apelisse](https://github.com/apelisse)) [SIG CLI, and SIG Testing]
-- To reduce chances of throttling, VM cache is set to nil when Azure node provisioning state is deleting ([#87635](https://github.com/kubernetes/kubernetes/pull/87635), [@feiskyer](https://github.com/feiskyer)) [SIG Cloud Provider]
+- To reduce chances of throttling, VM cache is set to nil when Azure node provisioning state is deleting ([#87635](https://github.com/kubernetes/kubernetes/pull/87635), [@feiskyer](https://github.com/feiskyer)) [SIG 클라우드 공급자]
-- Fix regression in statefulset conversion which prevented applying a statefulset multiple times. ([#87706](https://github.com/kubernetes/kubernetes/pull/87706), [@liggitt](https://github.com/liggitt)) [SIG Apps, and SIG Testing]
+- Fix regression in statefulset conversion which prevented applying a statefulset multiple times. ([#87706](https://github.com/kubernetes/kubernetes/pull/87706), [@liggitt](https://github.com/liggitt)) [SIG 앱, and SIG Testing]
-- fixed two scheduler metrics (pending_pods and schedule_attempts_total) not being recorded ([#87692](https://github.com/kubernetes/kubernetes/pull/87692), [@everpeace](https://github.com/everpeace)) [SIG Scheduling]
+- fixed two scheduler metrics (pending_pods and schedule_attempts_total) not being recorded ([#87692](https://github.com/kubernetes/kubernetes/pull/87692), [@everpeace](https://github.com/everpeace)) [SIG 스케줄링]
-- Resolved a performance issue in the node authorizer index maintenance. ([#87693](https://github.com/kubernetes/kubernetes/pull/87693), [@liggitt](https://github.com/liggitt)) [SIG Auth]
+- Resolved a performance issue in the node authorizer index maintenance. ([#87693](https://github.com/kubernetes/kubernetes/pull/87693), [@liggitt](https://github.com/liggitt)) [SIG 인증]
 - Removed the 'client' label from apiserver_request_total. ([#87669](https://github.com/kubernetes/kubernetes/pull/87669), [@logicalhan](https://github.com/logicalhan)) [SIG API Machinery, and SIG Instrumentation]
 - `(*"k8s.io/client-go/rest".Request).{Do,DoRaw,Stream,Watch}` now require callers to pass a `context.Context` as an argument.
 The context is used for timeout and cancellation signaling and to pass supplementary information to round trippers in the wrapped transport chain.
 If you don't need any of this functionality, it is sufficient to pass a context created with `context.Background()` to these functions.
-The `(*"k8s.io/client-go/rest".Request).Context` method is removed now that all methods that execute a request accept a context directly. ([#87597](https://github.com/kubernetes/kubernetes/pull/87597), [@mikedanese](https://github.com/mikedanese)) [SIG API Machinery, SIG Apps, SIG Auth, SIG Autoscaling, SIG CLI, SIG Cloud Provider, SIG Cluster Lifecycle, SIG Instrumentation, SIG Network, SIG Node, SIG Scheduling, SIG Storage, and SIG Testing]
+The `(*"k8s.io/client-go/rest".Request).Context` method is removed now that all methods that execute a request accept a context directly. ([#87597](https://github.com/kubernetes/kubernetes/pull/87597), [@mikedanese](https://github.com/mikedanese)) [SIG API Machinery, SIG 앱, SIG 인증, SIG Autoscaling, SIG CLI, SIG 클라우드 공급자, SIG 클러스터 라이프사이클, SIG Instrumentation, SIG 네트워크, SIG 노드, SIG 스케줄링, SIG 스토리지, and SIG Testing]
-- For volumes that allow attaches across multiple nodes, attach and detach operations across different nodes are now executed in parallel. ([#87258](https://github.com/kubernetes/kubernetes/pull/87258), [@verult](https://github.com/verult)) [SIG Apps, SIG Node, and SIG Storage]
+- For volumes that allow attaches across multiple nodes, attach and detach operations across different nodes are now executed in parallel. ([#87258](https://github.com/kubernetes/kubernetes/pull/87258), [@verult](https://github.com/verult)) [SIG 앱, SIG 노드, and SIG 스토리지]
 - kubeadm: apply further improvements to the tentative support for concurrent etcd member join.
 Fixes a bug where multiple members can receive the same hostname.
-Increase the etcd client dial timeout and retry timeout for add/remove/... operations. ([#87505](https://github.com/kubernetes/kubernetes/pull/87505), [@neolit123](https://github.com/neolit123)) [SIG Cluster Lifecycle]
+Increase the etcd client dial timeout and retry timeout for add/remove/... operations. ([#87505](https://github.com/kubernetes/kubernetes/pull/87505), [@neolit123](https://github.com/neolit123)) [SIG 클러스터 라이프사이클]
-- Reverted a kubectl azure auth module change where oidc claim spn: prefix was omitted resulting a breaking behavior with existing Azure AD OIDC enabled api-server ([#87507](https://github.com/kubernetes/kubernetes/pull/87507), [@weinong](https://github.com/weinong)) [SIG API Machinery, SIG Auth, and SIG Cloud Provider]
+- Reverted a kubectl azure auth module change where oidc claim spn: prefix was omitted resulting a breaking behavior with existing Azure AD OIDC enabled api-server ([#87507](https://github.com/kubernetes/kubernetes/pull/87507), [@weinong](https://github.com/weinong)) [SIG API Machinery, SIG 인증, and SIG 클라우드 공급자]
-- Update cri-tools to v1.17.0 ([#86305](https://github.com/kubernetes/kubernetes/pull/86305), [@saschagrunert](https://github.com/saschagrunert)) [SIG Cluster Lifecycle, and SIG Release]
+- Update cri-tools to v1.17.0 ([#86305](https://github.com/kubernetes/kubernetes/pull/86305), [@saschagrunert](https://github.com/saschagrunert)) [SIG 클러스터 라이프사이클, and SIG 릴리즈]
 - kubeadm: remove the deprecated CoreDNS feature-gate.
 It was set to "true" since v1.11 when the feature went GA.
-In v1.13 it was marked as deprecated and hidden from the CLI. ([#87400](https://github.com/kubernetes/kubernetes/pull/87400), [@neolit123](https://github.com/neolit123)) [SIG Cluster Lifecycle]
+In v1.13 it was marked as deprecated and hidden from the CLI. ([#87400](https://github.com/kubernetes/kubernetes/pull/87400), [@neolit123](https://github.com/neolit123)) [SIG 클러스터 라이프사이클]
 - Shared informers are now more reliable in the face of network disruption. ([#86015](https://github.com/kubernetes/kubernetes/pull/86015), [@squeed](https://github.com/squeed)) [SIG API Machinery]
-- the CSR signing cert/key pairs will be reloaded from disk like the kube-apiserver cert/key pairs ([#86816](https://github.com/kubernetes/kubernetes/pull/86816), [@deads2k](https://github.com/deads2k)) [SIG API Machinery, SIG Apps, and SIG Auth]
+- the CSR signing cert/key pairs will be reloaded from disk like the kube-apiserver cert/key pairs ([#86816](https://github.com/kubernetes/kubernetes/pull/86816), [@deads2k](https://github.com/deads2k)) [SIG API Machinery, SIG 앱, and SIG 인증]
 - "kubectl describe statefulsets.apps" prints garbage for rolling update partition ([#85846](https://github.com/kubernetes/kubernetes/pull/85846), [@phil9909](https://github.com/phil9909)) [SIG CLI]